About

-SmC+ is a digital policy strategy firm focused and based in Latin America.
+SmC+ is a leading firm in digital policy strategy, with a focus on Latin America.

 Experts in digital public affairs with high-level access to regional decision-makers on public policy and strategy

-High experience in managing the public agenda of national trade associations and multilateral organizations
+High experience in developing industry narratives and understanding the public agenda of national trade associations and multilateral organizations

 Sebastian Cabello is the Founder and CEO of SmC+.
 He is an accomplished expert with vast experience driving collective action, public-private partnerships and technology and public policy advocacy in Latin America.